Cory Edwards

 Cory Edwards (born August 21, 1968) is an American film director, screenwriter, and stand-up comedian.
-He is probably best known for directing, co-writing, and voice acting in Hoodwinked (2005), and for co-writing and voice acting in the 2011 sequel Hoodwinked Too!
+He is best known for directing, co-writing, and voice acting in Hoodwinked (2005), and for co-writing and voice acting in the 2011 sequel Hoodwinked Too!
 Hood vs. Evil.
 He is the older brother of screenwriter/director Todd Edwards and film producer Katie Hooten.

 Parents

-James L. Edwards, Cory Edwards' father, grew up as the son of a minister in Kettering, Ohio and graduated from Anderson University with a Bachelor of Arts in 1965.
+James L. Edwards, Cory Edwards' father, grew up as the son of a minister in Kettering, Ohio, and graduated from Anderson University with a Bachelor of Arts in 1965.
 Throughout college, James worked at a J.C.
 Penney, held various jobs on campus, and served as a minister of music in a small church.
 Upon graduation, he took on a job as the university's Director of Student Recruitment, which he held until earning a Master of Divinity from Anderson School of Theology in 1970.

 Deanna Monteith, Cory Edwards' mother, grew up in Springfield, Ohio, where she worked in a law office while attending classes part-time at Wittenberg University.
-She enrolled at Anderson University during the same semester as James, and they married in 1964 after their junior year.
+She enrolled in Anderson University during the same semester as James, and they married in 1964 after their junior year.
 Deanna continued her studies by following a degree in Elementary Education with a master's degree from Ball State University.
 She and James then moved to Grand Rapids, Michigan, where James served as a pastor at Pasadena Park Church of God.

 Cory's younger brother Todd was born there in 1971.

 A year later, the family returned to Anderson and James resumed work at the university.
 He directed church and alumni relations until 1975, at which point they all moved to Columbus Ohio.
 James served as a senior pastor of Meadow Park Church of God for the next fifteen years and also studied at Ohio State University, where in 1987 he received a PhD. in Educational Policy and Leadership.

 Deanna worked as a teacher in both public and private schools.
 In addition to his work as a pastor and at Anderson University, James also held the positions of president and CEO at Warner Press, the publishing house for the Church of God.
 James and Deanna have known gospel music singers Bill and Gloria Gaither since early on in their music career.
 The Gaithers' son Benjy was a childhood friend of Cory and his siblings and often collaborated with them on their films.

 In 1990, his father was elected president of Anderson University.
 Upon moving back to Anderson, Deanna assumed the position of Children's Program Director at Alternatives Inc., an organization that works with women and children in domestic crises.
 Although she no longer holds this position at the organization, she is currently a member of the board.